asonje/PAT/PAT/README.txt

 INSTRUCTIONS

+Dependencies:
+-gawk
+-sysstat
+-perf
+-Microsoft Office 2010 or higher

+Gawk, sysstat and perf should be installed by default on every modern full-fledged Linus system.
+To check the version type gawk --version      (will tell you the version of gawk) sar -V              (will tell yo the version of sysstat) perf --version      (will tell you the version of perf) The recommended version of sysstat is version 9.0.4 or newer.
+At least Microsoft Office 2010 is also recommended.

+Next, go to /proc/sys/kernel/ and set perf_event_paranoid to 0 (you need root permissions).
+This flag allow you to trace CPU event data.

-To install the tool, make a copy of the "./config_template" file as "./config", and make all your edits within the "./config" file.
+To install the PAT tool, make a copy of the "./config_template" file as "./config", and make all your edits within the "./config" file.

 Be sure to edit the following parameters: